aristeia/aristeia.github.io/resume/resume.md

     *Software Developer Intern*, June 2015 - August 2015

     -   Worked with Ruby on Rails to develop a web application for financial analysis.
-    -   My work involved calculations on the performance of portfolios on 500+ companies over 20+ years, dealing with rebalances when securities are sold, and comparing the returns for different types of portfolio compositions (S&P, diversified, and stratified)
+    -   My tasks involved calculations on the performance of portfolios containing 500+ companies over 20+ years, dealing with rebalances when securities were sold, and comparing the returns for different types of portfolio compositions (S&P, diversified, and stratified).

 *   **[University of Puget Sound](www.pugetsound.edu)** (Tacoma, WA)

     *Junior Database Analyst*, September 2013 - June 2015

-    -   I am a work study student working with the university's databases to replace queries and views from their legacy database structure with those of the newer Oracle Peoplesoft.
+    -   I was a work study student with the university's database team, helping replace queries and views from their legacy database structure using the newer Oracle Peoplesoft.
-    -   These views are written in PL/SQL, and queries using Oracle Peopletools for various academic and financial departments.
+    -   Using PL/SQL for views and Oracle Peopletools for queries, I met the database needs for various academic and financial departments around campus.
-    -   Initially, I worked as part of the "Optimize Team", but we've now moved onto the "Maximize" phase.
-Same job and work, but slightly dif$\mathit{}$ferent titles.
-    -   I've successfully replaced many legacy reports with Peoplesoft queries.
-    -   I work under the senior developers who build the university's SQL database in the first place, thus have picked up a foundational understanding of database administration.
+    -   I worked with the senior developers who build the university's SQL database in the first place.
+From them, I've learned a foundational understanding of database administration.

 *   **[Risk Technology Solutions](www.risktechnologysolutions.com)** (Charlotte, NC)